Key Topics for C++ Projects

 How The Code Works

-The hotel management system in C++ simulates a basic hotel booking system.
-Here's a breakdown of how it works:
+The hotel management system is a simple hotel reservation system.
+Here is how it works:

 1. User Interaction